 What will surprise you, even more, is this, Go to archive.org and see what another website called

-myworkisfree.com looked like in the past (it’s offline now) and come back here, or, see the screenshot below:
+myworkisfree.com looked like in the past (it’s offline now) and come back here, or, see the next screenshot:

 Got an idea?
 That third website

 myworkisfree.com is the exact copy of the two scam sites above, and the owner scammed and still scam people since 2006 with the actual websites in ClickBank.
-A big ? for ClickBank team.
-Why they let a big scammer like her/him continue using their service since 8 years and scam people again and again.
+A big? for the ClickBank team.
+Why they let a big scammer like her/him continue using their service for 8 years and scam people again and again.

 Now, let’s take a look at some of the real people who got scammed by these Google online money-making scams.
-The website ripoffreport which is a trusted place to find scam reports, it has a testimonial from a person, see what he/she said:
+The website Ripoffreport which is a trusted place to find scam reports, it has a testimonial from a person, sees what he/she said: